Diversification in Decline

 While the S&P 500 still appears diversified on the surface, index mechanics increasingly reward size over balance.
 As market-cap leadership compounds, traditional asset allocation frameworks can quietly drift into concentrated exposures that contradict their original diversification goals.

-Today, Information Technology comprises over 33% of the index, while Communication Services and Consumer Discretionary—both heavily influenced by a few dominant firms—bring that total to nearly 55%.⁴ This concentration reflects a leveraged position in a single growth narrative more than a broad representation of the U.S. economy.
+Today, Information Technology comprises over 33% of the index, while Communication Services and Consumer Discretionary, both heavily influenced by a few dominant firms, bring that total to nearly 55%.⁴ This concentration reflects a leveraged position in a single growth narrative more than a broad representation of the U.S. economy.

 Lessons in Complacency

 The largest S&P 500 names have performed strongly in recent years, encouraging investors to double down on familiar winners.
-This comfort can lead to complacency, a potential blind spot driven by behavioral biases like the familiarity and recency effects.
+This comfort can lead to complacency, a potential blind spot driven by behavioral biases like familiarity and recency effects.
 A setback in one or two of these giants can expose portfolios to risks far greater than many investors realize.

 Risk in Passivity